-First, before extracting year, you will find what you need to have to follow this R tutorial.
+First, before extracting year, the next section will give you information about what you need to have to follow this R tutorial.

 In this post, you will, obviously, have R installed.
 Furthermore, if you want to work with lubridate, you need to install this package as well (or the tidyverse package, as they are part of this bundle).
 Finally, when we are reading a CSV file, we are going to use the read_csv() function from the readr package.
 Installing lubridate and readr is, of course, optional but these two tidyverse packages are very handy.
 For instance, it enables you to easily remove a column in R, to add an empty column to the dataframe, to calculate descriptive statistics, to read data from .xlsx files, and create dummy variables.
 I highly reccomend installing tidyverse.

 As you may already know; it is quite easy to install R packages.
 In the first step, you will open up R (or RStudio) and type